Tennessee Adoption Laws

 Adopting a Child in Tennessee

 At the earliest, legal adoption proceedings may not begin until four days after the birth of the child.
 However, mothers can get the process started sooner, which may include access to counseling and legal help.
 Unless there's some other court proceeding in effect, the birth mother remains the legal parent until the point of surrender.
-It's important to note that after surrendering her child, the birth mother has 10 days to revoke her decision.
+It's important to note that after surrendering her child, the birth mother has three days to revoke her decision.

 Overview of Tennessee Adoption Laws